WPBeginner

 MemberPress lets you lock specific posts and pages on your site so that only registered, paying users can access them.
 Many sites offer premium content like this as a way to make money online.

-With MemberPress, it’s easy to create different access levels.
 For instance, you might offer a Bronze, Silver, and Gold plan.
-Or, you could create separate courses for users to sign up for.
+Each of these plans would have its own user role.
+You could create separate courses that only users with certain roles could sign up for.

-MemberPress allows you to add drip content to create evergreen membership site, and you can even sell group memberships in WordPress.
+MemberPress allows you to add drip content to create an evergreen membership site, and you can even sell group memberships in WordPress.

-For a step by step tutorial on setting up MemberPress on your site, check out our ultimate guide to creating a WordPress membership site.
+For a step-by-step tutorial on setting up MemberPress on your site, check out our ultimate guide to creating a WordPress membership site.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.

-About the Editorial Staff
+Editorial Staff

 The Ultimate WordPress Toolkit

-Leave a Reply
+88 CommentsLeave a Reply

-2. waseem says:
+2. waseem says

 Is there a way to categorize self registered users and admin registered users using a plugin or manually?

-• WPBeginner Support says:
+• WPBeginner Support says

 For doing that, you could create different user roles for admin added and have the standard signup be registered as a different role.

-3. A Mueed says:
+3. A Mueed says

 I’ve assigned an author and am using User Role editor.
 My author has no access to elementor builder, how can I enable that for him?
 I would be grateful if you could resolve this issue, Thanks.

-• WPBeginner Support says:
+• WPBeginner Support says

 You would want to check your Elementor settings to ensure that you are not preventing access in the plugin’s settings.

-4. Sushant Singhal says:
+4. Sushant Singhal says

 Earlier, I could go to my site’s dashboard, add user, assign role for him / her and that was it.